-The Real Estate Practice Group was founded by Bruce Stachenfeld and is currently chaired by Terri Adler.
+The Real Estate Practice Group was founded by Bruce Stachenfeld and Terri Adler and is currently chaired by Christopher Gorman and Kim Le.

 Notably, Bruce and Terri were elected to The Commercial Observer’s Power 100 Reader’s Poll in 2013, pursuant to which readers voted for who were the most influential and powerful players in the New York real estate market.

-Terri Adler is the Chair of the Real Estate Practice Group.
+Terri Adler is the Managing Partner of the firm.
 Terri is a veteran of countless real estate transactions.
 She has developed a wide range of expertise in all areas of national and international real estate practice, including acquisitions, development, dispositions, financings and subdivisions, distress situations, and workouts.
 Terri is considered one of the most talented and creative attorneys in her area and was recently named as one of the top 50 Women Attorneys in the New York metropolitan area.
 However, it is in the area of complex transactions that Terri’s experience is unparalleled, in part due to the vast number of complicated and time-sensitive deals that Terri has handled for leading real estate funds.

 Bruce Stachenfeld is one of the nation’s preeminent real estate attorneys, and has nearly 30 years of sophisticated legal practice, including experience during the various downturns.
 Bruce’s reputation includes tenacious representation of his clients, brilliant and creative thinking, and deeply caring for his clients’ welfare and success.
 Bruce has evolved into an attorney who is “connected” to many of the major players in the real estate world (including not only clients, but adversary attorneys as well).
 These contacts enable him to provide critical assistance to his clients in many ways.
 This is everything from finding the “money” or the right “operating partner” to reaching across the table to finding common ground with adversaries with whom he has cultivated friendly relationships.
 Finally, Bruce is a thought leader in both the law world and the real estate world; as an “amateur real estate philosopher,” he is able to provide invaluable insights to his clients in his core passion of helping his clients “build their businesses”.